 This module presents a high-level view of the distribution and payment of pharmaceutical products.
 It traces products through the supply chain and examines the role of various stakeholders, including suppliers (pharmaceutical companies, wholesalers, and pharmacies), payers (government and health plans), and consumers (patients).
 Along the way, you will gain an appreciation for the complex relationship between drug spending and those who pay the bills.

-This module describes three major formulary design concepts: open, closed, and incented or multi-tier, and discusses the emerging approach to formulary structure, and value-based formulary design.
+This module describes three major formulary design concepts: open, closed, and multi-tier, and discusses an emerging approach to formulary structure: value-based formulary design.

 Hospital and Managed Care Formularies

-This module discusses the use of formularies in hospital and managed care/organized customer settings.
+This module discusses the use of formularies in hospital and managed care organizations (MCOs).